civilisation

 Vishesh Dharma (Individual Duty)

-These are duties assigned according to a person's status, role, or circumstances — for example, the duties of a king, a teacher, or a parent.
+These are duties assigned to a person’s status, role, or circumstances — for example, those of a king, a teacher, or a parent.

 Sanatana Dharma